-Schools typically seek sponsorship to help support their participation in the event and also engage their local community and university to promote wind energy education.
+Schools typically seek sponsorship to help support their participation in the event and engage their local community and university to promote wind energy education.

 The Collegiate Wind Competition provides a unique opportunity for hands-on wind energy workforce training.
 There is a growing need for wind energy professionals in the United States, and this competition helps students develop the necessary skills and knowledge to find future work in this area and other STEM fields.
-The competition promotes job and networking opportunities for students, who are also invited to join a post-competition alumnae group.
+The competition promotes job and networking opportunities for students, who are also invited to join a post-competition alumni group.

 NREL staff helps selected schools develop wind energy engineering, business, and siting programs and coursework.
 The highly publicized competition promotes schools’ strengths and offers the possibility for national recognition as the university with the strongest business plan, technical design, turbine testing score, and combined overall score.

 Currently a biennial competition, the Collegiate Wind Competition brings together post-secondary students for three days of competition at the AWEA’s annual industry conference, WINDPOWER.
 Our most recent events are in the timeline below:

 - May 2016: Collegiate Wind Competition 2016 held at AWEA WINDPOWER in New Orleans, Louisiana